Kanden Kadhalai

 Kanden Kadhalai is a 2009 Indian Tamil-language romantic comedy film directed by R. Kannan.
 The film, a remake of the 2007 Hindi film Jab We Met, with Bharath and Tamannaah Bhatia reprising the roles of Shahid Kapoor and Kareena Kapoor.
 The film was released on 30 October 2009 and became a commercial success.
+It was later dubbed in Telugu as Priya Priyathama.

 Plot

-Shakthi becomes the managing director of the Rajasekhar Group of Companies after his father’s death.
+Shakthi becomes the managing director of the Rajasekhar Group of Companies after his father's death.
 Dejected by continuous business losses, his girlfriend Anita marrying another man, and his estranged mother suing him for company shares, Shakthi feels his life collapsing.
 Overwhelmed, he leaves his office one day and boards a random train without knowing its destination.

-Onboard, he meets Anjali, a bubbly and talkative young woman returning to her hometown Theni after completing her studies.
+On board, he meets Anjali, a bubbly and talkative young woman returning to her hometown Theni after completing her studies.
 Her nonstop chatter irritates the withdrawn Shakthi.
-When he contemplates jumping off the moving train, Anjali’s presence prevents him.
+When he contemplates jumping off the moving train, Anjali's presence prevents him.
 She shares that she loves Gautham and plans to elope with him because her orthodox family would never approve.

 Later that night, Anjali discovers Shakthi missing from the train and spots him sitting alone on a station platform.
 She gets down to bring him back, but the train departs, leaving them both stranded.
 Blaming Shakthi, Anjali insists he help her reach the next station.
 They hire a cab, but she misses the train again.
 Forced to stay overnight in a small lodge, they plan to continue to Theni the next day.
 Slowly, a friendship blossoms, and Shakthi begins admiring her cheerful attitude and optimism.

 Shakthi opens up about his personal troubles, and Anjali advises him to let go of his bitterness and live happily.
-She even tells him there’s no harm in his mother choosing to remarry, which makes Shakthi realize his mistake and softens his resentment.
+She even tells him there's no harm in his mother choosing to remarry, which makes Shakthi realize his mistake and softens his resentment.

-When they reach Theni, Anjali’s affectionate family insists he stay for a week.
+When they reach Theni, Anjali's affectionate family insists he stay for a week.
 Meanwhile, her marriage is arranged with a relative, Mokkarasu, which she opposes.
 She decides to run away to Ooty to reunite with Gautham and persuades Shakthi to accompany her.
 Her family assumes she has eloped with him.
 Shakthi, who has secretly fallen in love with Anjali, hides his feelings and drops her off in Ooty.
 Despite her protests, he tells her their journey together is over and returns to Chennai, determined to rebuild his business.